jcsilva-dev/jcsilva-dev/README.md

 ## 🤝 Connect with Me

-- 💼 LinkedIn: *(coloque seu link aqui)*
+- 💼 LinkedIn: (coloque aqui)
-- 💻 GitHub: *(já é esse perfil)*

 ---

-⭐ Always improving, building, and learning
+⭐ Always improving, building and learning
-🚀 Open to opportunities, collaborations, and real projects
+🚀 Open to opportunities and real projects